 The consolidated financial statements have been presented in Kuwaiti Dinars ("KD"), which is also the Parent Company's functional currency.

-The Group has prepared the financial statements on the basis that it will continue to operate as a going concern.
+The Group has prepared the consolidated financial statements on the basis that it will continue to operate as a going concern.

-2 BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES (continued)
+2 BASIS OF PREPARATION AND MATERIAL ACCOUNTING POLICIES INFORMATION (continued)